simonom/PyCHAM/README.md

 2. Now you are ready to run the model: python PyCHAM

-3. Follow the gui directions (see below for details on the chemical scheme, xml and model input files)
+3. The first three buttons of the GUI allow identification of the input files.
+These can be used in any order and if no file is selected for any or all of the buttons, default files will be used (defaults: Chemical Scheme .txt File - example_scheme.txt, Chemical Scheme .xml File - example_xml.xml, Model Variables .txt File - example_model_var.txt) (see below for details on the chemical scheme, xml and model variables input files).

 4. The 'Run Model' button starts the simulation - results will be saved in the output folder in your PyCHAM directory

 5. The 'Plot Results' button produces (and saves in the output folder) two plots: one with the particle number distribution, secondary aerosol mass, and particle number concentration against time, and another plot that shows the gas-phase concentrations of specified components with time (the specified components are those with initial concentrations given in the model variables file).
+This button will not operate correctly until the simulation is complete.
+The simulation is complete when the console says so.

 6. The 'Quit' button will stop the programme.
-If the programme is running and Quit does not work, the ctrl+z key combination in the console window can cease operations safely, though without results being saved.
+If the programme is running and Quit does not work, the ctrl+z key combination in the console window can cease operations safely, though without results being saved and therefore making the 'Plot Results' button redundant.

 ## Testing